 - The Brett Favre sexting extravaganza.

 - While playing for the Jets Favre also gave out inside secrets and strategy tips on the Packers in a 40 minute phone conversation with Matt Millen and the Lions coaching staff, actively sabotaging the team he’ll one day enter the Hall of Fame as a member of.
 The story was successfully covered up by an ESPN “Do Not Report” order but was unearthed by Profootballtalk.
+Maybe I should given ESPN a spot on the list too?
 Favre was never disciplined, fined, or help accountable for lying about the incident for weeks.

-- Some would say intentionally injured cancer victim Eric Berry, with a low block (away from the play) that had Berry publicly wondering if the Bills had a bounty on him.
+- Accused of intentionally injuring Eric Berry, with a low block (away from the play) that had Berry publicly wondering if the Bills had a bounty on him.

 - Fined $20,000 for failing to report a wrist injury to Mario Williams.
 Ya know, falsifying injury reports, the thing everyone insists the Patriots do.